mayapatterson/portfolio-v2/_case-studies/Trunk Club's Onboarding Portfolio.md

 ### A success!

 Overall, a narrative-focused onboarding was very well-received by our participants.
-The design set expectations early on for users, which drastically decreased confusion and increased delight at the end of the sign up process.
-Here's a few quotes from our participants:
+The design set expectations early on for users, which drastically decreased confusion and increased delight at the end of the sign-up process.
+Here are a few quotes from our participants:

 > "This is pretty cool, it's telling me about the broad categories that I like.
 You also get the option to skip, which is pretty cool…I would expect to see this"
 >
 > "This is actually better than what I was expecting.
-It might overwhelming if you break it down too much on this first step"
+It might be overwhelming if you break it down too much on this first step"
 >
 > “Elegant.
 Simple.
 Very straightforward and the design is excellent.”